 In the fourth quarter of fiscal 2021, we completed an appeals process with the U.S. Internal Revenue Service (the "IRS") regarding proposed audit adjustments related to deductibility of interest paid on intercompany debt for fiscal years 2016 through 2017.
 An agreement was reached on final interest rates, which also impacts subsequent years through 2020.
-We estimate the total federal, state, and local tax impact of the settlement to be approximately \$12,000, for the fiscal years 2016 through 2020, of which approximately \$11,600 has been paid through September 30, 2023.
+We estimate the total federal, state, and local tax impact of the settlement to be approximately \$12,000, for the fiscal years 2016 through 2020.

-In May 2021, we received two notices of proposed tax adjustment from the IRS regarding deemed dividend inclusions and associated withholding tax.
+In November 2023, we received two Notices of Deficiency from the IRS regarding the previously disclosed deemed dividend inclusions and associated withholding tax matter.
 The notices relate to the fiscal and calendar year 2018.
 The IRS adjustments would result in a cumulative tax liability of approximately \$50,000.
-We are contesting the IRS's assertions.
+We are contesting the IRS's assertions and have filed petitions with the U.S. Tax Court.
 We have not established reserves related to these notices.
-An unfavorable outcome is not expected to have a material adverse impact on our consolidated financial position but it could be material to our consolidated results of operations and cash flows for any one period.
+An unfavorable outcome is not expected to have a material adverse impact on our consolidated financial position but could be material to our consolidated results of operations and cash flows for any one period.